daadu/receive_intent/README.md

   }
 // ...
 ```
-You can read more about "Starting Activities and Getting Results" pattern, encourage you to check [official docs](https://developer.android.com/reference/android/app/Activity#starting-activities-and-getting-results) from Android.
+To read more about "Starting Activities and Getting Results" pattern, encourage you to check [official docs](https://developer.android.com/reference/android/app/Activity#starting-activities-and-getting-results) from Android.

 Additionaly, in the case of activity started with `startActivityWithResult`, the `Intent` object will also have package name (`intent.fromPackageName`) and app signautres (`intent.fromSignatures`) of the calling activity.
 This could be used to validate the calling app, so that sensitive information is not given to unintendent apps.
 #### Tools to test it
 You can test this with either [`adb`](https://developer.android.com/studio/command-line/adb) or [Intent Test](https://play.google.com/store/apps/details?id=com.applauncher.applauncher) app form Playstore.